gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 ### Dvorak, Colemak, & Workman (Optional)
 ![chordic-dvorak-colemak-workman](./04-dvorak-colemak-workman.png)
 **All chords in the Chordic layout are key-position based rather than letter-based.
 Feel free to try to swap in non-QWERTY layouts**.
 Within the popular alternative layouts, I’ve moved one letter each to prioritize the grouped arrow keys.
-The Chordic layout is built around avoiding accidental chords within QWERTY only – **non-QWERTY layouts are untested** and may include chords that fall on common letters.
+The Chordic layout is built around avoiding accidental chords within QWERTY only – **non-QWERTY layouts are untested** and may include chords that fall on common letters, potentially causing more chords accidently firing rather than the intended words being typed.

 ### Modifier Keys
 ![chordic-modifier-keys](./05-modifier-keys.png)